Why Choose a Catholic School for your family?

 The Catholic schools in Texas, through the TCCB ED, function within a larger community of educators.
 TCCB-ED has a formal relationship not only with the state of Texas’ TEA but is also a member of the Texas Private School Accreditation Commission.
 TEPSAC helps ensure quality in private schools by monitoring and approving organizations that accredit non-public elementary and secondary schools in the state of Texas.

-+Students may apply for the ESA program while enrolled in a public or charter school, but, once accepted into the program, they cannot be enrolled full time in a public or charter school during the school year in which they use those funds.
++Students may apply for the TEFA program while enrolled in a public or charter school, but, once accepted into the program, they cannot be enrolled full time in a public or charter school during the school year in which they use those funds.

 If a child is approved, so are the child’s siblings who applied.